While watching my favorite show, I was able to finish a quilt for my DD #2, Chelsea.

 All it needs is a label and it's off to Bowling Green, Kentucky, USA.
 For a college student that makes me smile, just thinking about her.

 Does everyone have a place in there house where the like to take pictures of their quilts?
-I like to use my dining room.
-It has nice windows and a wooden floor that sort of frames the quilt.

 One last thing, the leaves in Southern Indiana are at their peak for fall color.
 I also highly recommend a day trip for Kentuckiana folks.
 That means people on the boarder of our two states, call themselves that-Kentuckiana.